fledge-iot/fledge/docs/03_getting_started.rst

 Building FogLAMP
 ================

-In this section we will describe how to build FogLAMP on Ubuntu 16.04 LTS (Server or Desktop).
+In this section we will describe how to build FogLAMP on Ubuntu 16.04 LTS (Server or Desktop), Ubuntu 18.04 LTS (Server or Desktop).
 Other Linux distributions, Debian or Red-Hat based, or even other versions of Ubuntu may differ.
 If you are not familiar with Linux and you do not want to build FogLAMP from the source code, you can download a ready-made Debian package (the list of packages is `available here <92_downloads.html>`_).

 Build Pre-Requisites